 Hour One customers pay the company to use its characters in promotional or commercial videos.
 They select a face, upload the text they want it to say, and get a video of what looks like a real person reciting that script to a camera.

 What kind of services does Hour One offer?

-The fastest service uses text-to-speech software to generate synthetic voices, synchronized with the movements of the characters' face, mouth and facial expressions.
+The fastest service uses text-to-speech software to generate synthetic voices, synchronized with the movements of the face, mouth and facial expressions of the characters.
 Then there is a premium service where audio is recorded by professional voice actors.
 These voices are again adapted to the movements of the character in the video.

 The Alice Receptionist case

 Another example of the technology in action is Alice Receptionist, a company that provides businesses with an avatar on a screen to handle visitor queries, replacing the role of a human receptionist at a number of physical locations across the United States.
 Hour One is working with Alice Receptionist to update her video footage of human actors so that digital receptionists can say different things in different languages without having to shoot hours of video.